APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 Student speech is protected under the First Amendment, even if it is offensive or controversial.

 **“But as a descriptive statement of law, the assertion “hate speech is not free speech” is just plain wrong.** The Supreme Court has repeatedly struck down laws—including university “speech codes”— that penalize or otherwise regulate “hate speech.””

+“There is no exception from the First Amendment on the basis of the hateful nature of a speaker’s statements.
+On its own, the fact that speech may cause emotional harm to others cannot provide the basis for UC to prohibit it”

 There are exceptions,